South Dakota · Child Support

 Parenting Time Adjustment

 The amount of parenting time each parent exercises directly affects the child support calculation in South Dakota.
-When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — South Dakota's guidelines under Income Shares model using both parents' net monthly income with the South Dakota Child Support Obligation Schedule apply a shared-custody or parenting-time adjustment that reduces the non-custodial parent's obligation.
+When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — South Dakota's guidelines under Income Shares model under SDCL § 25-7-6.2 using both parents' combined monthly net income and the South Dakota Child Support Schedule of Basic Obligations.

 A parent who has the child more often incurs more direct expenses for housing, food, and daily needs, so the transfer payment to the other parent reflects that shared financial responsibility.